 A sell-to-close is executed when you close out an existing long options position.

-When you sell-to-close, the contract you were holding either ceases to exist or transfers to another party.
+When you sell-to-close, you sell the contract you were holding to another party, which may result in a profit or loss.

-Open interest can stay the same or decrease after a sell-to-close order is completed.
+Open interest can stay the same or decrease after a sell-to-close order is completed, depending on whether the buyer is opening or closing a position.

 How Does Sell-to-Close Work?